Coronavirus (COVID -19) Information

 Where a whole class is learning remotely, lessons will have a live element on MS Teams wherever possible, and work will be set on google classroom.

 Where an individual student is learning remotely, work will be provided on google classroom.
-Students in Year 10 and 11 will be invited to “listen in” to the lesson on MS Teams whenever possible.
-This may also be provided for students in Year7-9 at the discretion of the teacher.
+Students in Year 10 and 11 may be invited to “listen in” to the lesson on MS Teams.